Davis High School (Utah): Marching Band

 The Davis High School Marching Band has been a 2000 and 2008–2015 Bands of America regional finalist (in which it finished in the top 5).
 It participated in the Rose Parades of 2003 and 2013 and marched in the Macy's Thanksgiving Day Parade in New York City in 2017.

 The 2011 field show, Boo!
 In the Hall of the Mountain King, took either first or second in every Utah competition, as well as a third-place finish in the Bands of America Regional Championship.

 The 2016 show, Power of One, took second or third in every Utah competition and sixth-place at the Bands of America Regional Championship.
 The 2017 show, I Thank You for the Music, took second in every Utah competition and fourth place at the Bands of America Regional Championship.

 The school's drumline has won multiple IMPA state championships.

 Theatre

-Davis has a notable theatre program that has won many awards since the schools founding.
+The Davis Theatre program has won a number of awards from Utah Festival Opera and Musical Theatre, including: